gpsaggese/umd_data605/tutorials/tutorial_postgres/tutorial_postgres.md

   (5 rows)
   ```

+- After the server has started, PostgreSQL automatically creates one database for its
+  own purpose, called `postgres`
+  for your data.
+Here are more details on **createdb**:

 - Connect to the `university` DB (which contains the `University` dataset provided
   on the book website: http://www.db-book.com)
 - Note that the prompt changes to show which DB you are connected to: